How Are Ramen Noodles Made | Delicious & Easy

 What are real ramen noodles made of?

 Ramen noodles are made from wheat flour, salt, water, and kansui.
-Kansui is a type of alkaline water that gives ramen noodles their distinctive yellowish color and firm texture.
+Kansui, an alkaline water, gives ramen noodles their distinctive yellowish color and firm texture.

 What is kansui?